Senior Cat Wellness

 If you see any of the above signs that concern you, give us a call to schedule a visit.
 There are many options.
 Our goal is to get your cat pain free with a treatment plan that fits best with your lifestyle.
 We will do an exam and create a pain management and wellness plan.
 Treatments may include:

 - weight loss (if necessary)

-Your senior pet can have many years ahead, and we know you want them to be enjoyable ones.
+Your senior cat can have many years ahead, and we know you want them to be enjoyable.
 So do we.
-With a combination of preventive care and early intervention, we can help your pet’s later years be as happy and healthy as possible.
-We understand that taking drastic measures to keep senior pets comfortable is not every pet owner’s goal, but understanding there are many simple, non-invasive, and financially feasible options to care for your senior pet is vital.
-Harmony Animal Hospital is here to help guide you through your pet’s golden years.
-Please call us to schedule an appointment for your senior pet today!
+With a combination of preventive care and early intervention, we can help your cat’s later years be as happy and healthy as possible.
+There are many simple, non-invasive, and financially feasible options to keep your senior cat comfortable.
+Harmony Animal Hospital is here to help guide you through your cat’s golden years.
+Call us to schedule an appointment for your senior cat today.